UNICORE-EU/uftp-docs/source/uftp-client/index.rst

  * perform authentication to help integrate
    UFTP with other tools

-The 'uftp' client will connect to an authentication server (either a UNICORE/X server or the :ref:`UFTP Auth server <authserver>`) to authenticate and then to the :ref:`UNICORE UFTP server <uftpd>` for transferring data or making a file operation.
+The UFTP client will connect to an authentication server (either a UNICORE/X server or the :ref:`authserver`) to authenticate and then to the :ref:`uftpd` for transferring data or making a file operation.

-The 'uftp' client supports username/password authentication, OIDC token authentication and ssh-key authentication.
+The UFTP client supports username/password authentication, OIDC token authentication and ssh-key authentication.
 It supports multiple concurrent FTP connections for highly efficient data transfers in high-performance environments.